Carbon Reduction and Energy Efficiency in Schools

 To assist in setting up and running your energy management programme in your school we have produced guides to each step of the way.
 These guides cover; Setting Up Your Energy Team, Reviewing The Energy Management Matrix, Writing Your Energy Policy, Monitoring and Targetting Energy Use, Writing and Implementing Your Action Plan and Energy Work in the Curriculum.
 These can be downloaded from the menu on the right.

-Bath & North East Somerset Council issued a briefing note to answer schools questions and it covers some of the key practical things to consider when looking to install solar panels, including; making solar panels pay for the school, benefits to the school, signing leases and planning permission.
+In 2013 Bath & North East Somerset Council issued a briefing note to answer schools questions and it covers some of the key practical things to consider when looking to install solar panels, including; making solar panels pay for the school, benefits to the school, signing leases and planning permission.

 Eco Team and Eco Schools